 For anyone struggling to create a living space with essential household items and clothing, the Storehouse is here to help.
 We distribute clothing plus all kinds of durable home goods—kitchenware, linens, children's books, games, and toys (please note that we do not accept furniture).
 Your high-quality donations are welcome throughout the year.

-• We will begin accepting donations on Feb.
-13th in our new donation building located at 1010 East Ave.
+We are accepting donations in our new donation building (small brick building) located next to the COC at 1010 East Ave.

 A collaborative outreach program with University of Rochester School of Medicine, the clinic is staffed by medical students working with a doctor preceptor.
 Open by appointment only for a variety of free non-emergency services, we rely on the funding from donors like you.